bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 The maximum number of minutes to let a job run before GitHub automatically cancels it.
 Default: 360

 If the timeout exceeds the job execution time limit for the runner, the job will be canceled when the execution time limit is met instead.
-For more information about job execution time limits, see “[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration#usage-limits)” for GitHub-hosted runners and “[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.
+For more information about job execution time limits, see "[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration#usage-limits)” for GitHub-hosted runners and "[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategy)`jobs.<job_id>.strategy`
 -----------------------------------------------------------------------------------------------------------------------------------------